.ConClear cement stain remover is an amazing product in our comprehensive range of stone care products.

 Conclear works by dissolving the cement residue.
 To do this it needs moisture in the cement stain.

-If you use too much water to pre-wet the area, then the Conclear will be diluted, plus it may travel away from the stain.
+If you use too much water to pre-wet the area, then the Conclear will become diluted.
+Plus, an over wet surface may enable Conclear to travel away from the stain.

-If you use Conclear on a dry cement stain then the moisture will be drawn out of the Conclear and it wont’t be able to activate.
+Do not use Conclear on a dry cement stain.
+Moisture will be drawn from the Conclear.
+This will inhibit activation and it wont’t work.

-Therefore we are advising that Conclear is used on dampened cement stains.
+Therefore we advise using Conclear on dampened cement stains.
 Activation is normally swift and effective.